-Jacob Zuma recalled by South Africa's ruling party
+Jacob Zuma defies ANC's demand to quit

 Despite a growing clamor from opposition parties and signs that the ANC is losing electoral support over the protracted drama, divisions within the ANC have forced Ramaphosa to tread cautiously.
 For years, the ANC has put party unity first, even as it became apparent that Zuma was an electoral liability.

-Zuma, 75, has been mired in a slew of corruption scandals and survived opposition parties' attempts to oust him.
+Zuma has been mired in a slew of corruption scandals and survived opposition parties' attempts to oust him.
 His ability to survive them earned him the nickname "Teflon President."

 Zuma faces more than 780 allegations of corruption relating to a 1990s arms deal.
 Zuma denies all the corruption allegations against him.
 More recently, he has been accused of using his friendship with three Indian businessman brothers, the Guptas, to cloud his judgment.